d3kryption/narrative-trytofindsound/xVASynth-v2-style/README.md

 ![image](https://user-images.githubusercontent.com/48034534/226450768-5b25a5db-3101-48a9-862b-b578e3954bfe.png)

-3) In the file `DialogueEditorDetails-PLAYER.cpp` on this repo, copy all the lines - there is quite a few don't worry.
-It just copies the NPC code above but modified for the player.
+3) In the file `DialogueEditorDetails-PLAYER.cpp` on this repo, copy all the lines - there are quite a few don't worry.
+It just copies the NPC code above but is modified for the player.

 Under the if statement or code you pasted in step 2, there should be roughly 5 brackets.

 Paste the code in between the 3rd ending bracket and the fourth.
 Making sure there are two ending brackets below, and 3 above your code.

 NOTE: If you removed the if statement above, you will need to do it in this section of code too.
 Just look for `if(!PlayerNode->DialogueSound)`
-Remove this if statemnt, the opening bracket under it, then the bracket under the `AddTryToFindSoundButton(DetailLayout);`
+Remove this if statement, the opening bracket under it, then the bracket under the `AddTryToFindSoundButton(DetailLayout);`

 If done correctly, the code should look like so WITH IF STATEMENT:
 ![image](https://user-images.githubusercontent.com/48034534/226450377-cbbfd79e-c7f7-4ed6-9bf8-bb2a5500d36b.png)